 Before self assessment around 1 in 100 tax returns were examined; now the number will be around 1 in 10, possibly even higher as HMRC gains access to new resources.
 That means that every taxpayer – and that generally means every self employed person – will get inspected within a ten year period.
 The newest tactic that HMRC is employing is a Big Brother-style computer system, known as Connect, which is rumoured to have more data than the British library.
 This computer is leading-edge and equipped with unheard of processing powers thus giving HMRC access to a large database of self-employed people.
 It is the reason why the number of letters received by self-employed workers about tax seems to be increasing.

 The system equipped with amazing processing power provides extraordinary ability to HMRC cast a wider net around tax dodgers.
 It collates all known information about the British workforce- from DVLA registration records to insurance documents and any financial information that local councils might have.
-The data so collected is analysed using sophisticated and closely guarded formulas, which in turn provides HMRC with a clear picture of sectors failing to pay their tax dues.
+The data collected is analysed using sophisticated and closely guarded formulas, which in turn provides HMRC with a clear picture of sectors failing to pay their tax dues.

-This, however, is not only tool in HMRC shed that they widely employ to catch tax dodgers.
+This, however, is not the only tool in HMRC shed that they widely employ to catch tax dodgers.
 An old-fashioned method that HMRC still uses is the scare tactic.
 Their favourite way of scaring tax-paying self-employed workers to pay their share of taxes is by adopting a stick and carrot approach.
-They are threatened with a hefty pine if they fail to pay their taxes in the extra time given to them.
-This scares majority of the self-employed workforce to cough up their share of legitimate taxes.
+They are threatened with a hefty fine if they fail to pay their taxes in the extra time given to them.
+This scares the majority of the self-employed workforce to cough up their share of legitimate taxes.

 Jail term is another of HMRC’s scare tactics to drum up cash.
 Of course, not all people playing truant are prosecuted, but nevertheless few are slapped jail terms and this serves as a deterrent for other tax evaders.
 One self-employed full-time eBay trader was recently put in prison for two whole years after not declaring tax on hundreds of thousands of items that he sold on the website.
-This example, and several similar others, serve as a reminder to general public of what awaits them if they keep on with their tax evasion ways.
+This example, and several similar others, serve as a reminder to the general public of what awaits them if they keep on with their tax evasion ways.

 What should I do?